For low input signal use high speed comperator: eBay

 Counter based on PIC16F628A .

 Included C code, HEX file and circuit diagram.
 Input is a TTL type.
 The counting repeats every about 3 sec.
+During the 1 second period of counting the display is switched off.
 The 20 MHz crystal is for generating accurate time base for counting the input frequency.
 When the frequency is up to 9.900 KHz the right decimal point is on, with higher frequency the display is in MHz and the right decimal point is off.

 PIC16F628A TMR0 input can count frequency up to 5 MHz.